encryptme/cloak-server-demo/README.rst

 will install the `cloak-server`_ command-line interface to our API and register the server with your team.
 In order to do this, you will be prompted for your Cloak email address and password and the identifier of the target this server belongs to (which you get through your team dashboard).
-It may also prompt for a base URL, but this is for testing against sandboxes; just accept the default for production teams.

     ansible-playbook ansible/register.yaml